2/27/2025

 Chief Financial Officer

-Yeah, and Eric, I'm focused on just the growth in the backlog.
-And I think the thing that that gives that gives us encouragement is the fact that we're seeing increasing size of the contracts that we're signing with customers as far as numbers of launches.
-It's in new areas as well.
-So that that Electron business is diversifying now particularly with haste.
-So we've got diversity increasing in the business, absolute increase in scale and with that increasing ASP's.
-And as we've talked about many times before across, you know, various conferences and venues, you know, this business is a it's a it's a scale business, right?
-You have to the more you can absorb those those standing costs across a greater number of units, your economics get much better.
-And that's actually what we're what we see playing out over the coming quarters is as we continue to scale the launch cadence, you know, the benefit the margins benefit significantly is just get to absorb those relatively static fixed costs over a greater number of units.
+Yeah, and Eric, I would focus on just the growth and the backlog.
+And I think the thing that gives us encouragement is the fact that we're seeing increasing, size of the contracts that we're signing with customers as far as numbers of launches.
+It's in new areas as well, so that Electron business is diversifying now, particularly with Haste.
+So we've got diversity increasing in the business, absolute increase in scale, and with that, increasing ASPs.
+And as we've talked about many times before across various conferences and venues, You know, this business is a scale business, right?
+You have to, the more you can absorb those standing costs across a greater number of units, your economics get much better.
+And that's actually what we see playing out over the coming quarters is as we continue to scale the launch cadence, you know, the margins benefit significantly as you just get to absorb those relatively static fixed costs over a greater number of units.
 So, yeah, I agree with Pete.
-I don't think there's nothing that I see when we have our demand assessment, you know, kind of reviews internally that would say this market's slowing down at all.
-In fact, I think kind of adding that haste leg to the to the stool, I think, is super helpful and encouraging because that's a very strategic need that's being met in a unique way by this vehicle.
+I don't think, there's nothing that I see when we have our demand assessment, you know, kind of reviews internally that would say this market's slowing down at all.
+In fact, I think kind of adding that haste leg to the stool I think is super helpful and encouraging because that's a very strategic need that's being met in a unique way by this vehicle.
 So, yeah, I think we're very encouraged by what we see.

 speaker